 - Nonrealistic-Looking Firearm: A toy, look-alike, or imitation firearm that does not duplicate a real firearm and cannot be perceived to be one.
 Nonrealistic-looking firearms are preferably identified by a blaze orange marking permanently affixed firearm’s barrel, and roughly ¼ inch in length.
 Other features that can identify a firearm as nonrealistic-looking can include a greatly exaggerated size, or a principal color that is not black, blue, silver, or gray.
 (The AnimeIowa Executive Committee reserves the authority to determine whether a weapon qualifies as nonrealistic-looking.)
 Some examples of nonrealistic-looking firearms would be those with the blaze orange marking described above, Vash the Stampede’s huge handgun or Milly’s stun gun from Trigun, the “ray guns” used in Cyborg 009, or the Orbo guns used in Witch Hunter Robin.

-- Peace-Marking: Nonrealistic-looking firearms, nonrealistic-looking bladed weapons, and large props will have peace-bonding material tied to the weapon as a visible sign that it has been checked and approved by the Operations staff.
+- Peace-Marking: Nonrealistic-looking firearms, nonrealistic-looking bladed weapons, and large props will have peace-marking material tied to the weapon as a visible sign that it has been checked and approved by the Operations staff.
 Marking material is available on the Bridge.

 - Projectile Weapons: If it projects a solid, liquid, gas, or energy, it is considered a working projectile weapon.
 Laser-lights emit energy that can be damaging to the eyes, so they are working projectile weapons.
-Toys such as Nerf guns and water pistols are considered projectile weapons, but if they are holstered and peace-bonded or peace-marked according to rules #4 or #5, and they are incapable of being loaded or fired, they are allowed.
+Toys such as Nerf guns and water pistols are considered projectile weapons, but if they are holstered and peace-marked according to rules #4 or #5, and they are incapable of being loaded or fired, they are allowed.

 - Real Firearm: Any weapon for which a permit is required to carry and/or from which a shot is fired by the force of an explosion or pressurized air.
 Some examples of real firearms would be pellet guns, B-B guns, paintball guns, handguns, rifles, and shotguns.